DemgelOpenSource/angular2-nav/README.md

 #### anTabDefault
 The default tab to be displayed.
 The last default tab that can be displayed (using canActivate) will be displayed when the tabs are loaded.
 #### anNextTab
 Directive to allow a "next" button to a Tab, must be placed within a tab.
-Takes in a parameter of the ID of the tab to load, OR title if a string was used to name the tab.
+Takes either the id name as a string, or takes the `TabInterface` object used to create the Tab.
 ### Explanation (Controller)
 #### Tab Object
 In this case `tabOne` is used to be pass information to the first tab.
 Property `title` is the title of the tab, and will be displayed in the tabList.
 The `canActivate` property is a function used to determine if a tab can be displayed.
 ## CSS
 You will need to customize the list using your own CSS.
 The list will recieve either `an-tablist` or a custom class name defined with `anListClass`.
 ### an-active / an-inactive
+(added to Tab-list only only)
 These classes are added to the `li`.
 ### an-canactivate / an-cantactivate
+(added to both Tab-list and anNextTab tags)
 These classes are added to the `li` based on if the tab can be activated based on the `canActivate` function passed in.

 ## Contributing